rorosaurus/scrcpy-wireless-tutorial/README.md

 If you plan to connect to this device often, I recommend allocating it a static IP address via your router settings.
 That way you can create shortcut to open it easily.

 You can right-click and edit ````scrcpy-wireless-connect.bat```` to set a default IP address and quality setting.
 Then you can simply double click this .bat file (or add a shortcut) to connect to your device!

-Thanks to [this post](https://www.genymotion.com/blog/open-source-project-scrcpy-now-works-wirelessly/) for the helpful introduction to using scrcpy wirelessly!